Beaver Lake Nature Center Policies

 Beaver Lake Nature Center’s trails are hiking trails designed for nature study and observation.
-Seven of the trails are covered with bark chips, to allow for a quiet hiking experience, and five of these trails have sections of boardwalk.
+Seven trails are covered with bark chips for a quiet hiking experience, and five have boardwalk sections.
 One additional trail, the Lakeview, is an accessible trail consisting of hard-packed, fine gravel.

-During certain times of the day or year, all trails, including boardwalks, will be wet or slippery so appropriate footwear is important If you are not prepared for the trail conditions, please turn around.
+All trails, including boardwalks, will be wet or slippery during certain times of the day or year, so appropriate footwear is essential If you are not prepared for the trail conditions, please turn around.
 Additionally, there may be avoidable obstacles such as rocks, roots, or occasionally a fallen limb.
 Watch your step as you hike and go around or step over these obstacles.

-In the winter, when the snow is deep enough for skiing, 4 trails are designated for skiing only, and 4 for hiking.
+In the winter, when the snow is deep enough for skiing, four trails are designated for skiing only and 4 for hiking.
 Two temporary trails are flagged through the woods for snowshoeing.

-The quality of your experience is determined by your awareness and understanding of these risks and how conditions may change over the course of your visit.
+The quality of your experience is determined by your awareness and understanding of these risks and how conditions may change throughout your visit.

 Users assume liability for all risks associated with Nature Center and trail activities.